A special kind of blood donation

-Apheresis is a special kind of blood donation by which specific components-platelets, plasma or white blood cells-can be collected.
+Apheresis is a special kind of blood donation when specific components — platelets, plasma, or white blood cells — can be collected.

-During an apheresis donation, whole blood is collected from the donor and goes into a machine called a "cell separator".
-The blood is spun in the machine to separate the components, and a measured amount of the desired component is collected into a special bag.
-Then the red cells and other components are returned to the donor.
+During an apheresis donation, we collect whole blood from the donor and put it into a machine called a "cell separator."
+We spin the blood in the machine to separate the components and collect a measured amount of the desired component in a special bag.
+We then return the red cells and other components to the donor.

-Single Blood is a mixture can provide as many platelets as six whole blood donations.
-In addition, a platelet transfusion from a single donor greatly reduces the chances of an immune system reaction to the transfusion.
-Bone marrow transplant, cancer and leukemia patients whose immune systems are already compromised benefit particularly from single donor platelet transfusions.
+An apheresis platelet donation can provide as many platelets as six whole blood donations.
+Also, a platelet transfusion from a single donor greatly reduces the chances of an immune system reaction to the transfusion.
+Bone marrow transplant, cancer, and leukemia patients whose immune systems are already compromised benefit, particularly from single donor platelet transfusions.

 - What are platelets, and why are they so important?

 - Are there any side effects during the procedure?

 Blood is a mixture of red cells, white cells, plasma, and platelets.
 Platelets are cells that help control bleeding.

 Many lifesaving medical treatments require platelet transfusions.
 Cancer patients, those receiving organ or marrow transplants, victims of traumatic injuries, and patients undergoing open-heart surgery require platelet transfusion to survive.